-Electric and clean-fuel vehicles.
+Maximum clean-fuel vehicle deduction.
 The maximum clean-fuel vehicle deduction and qualified electric vehicle credit were scheduled to be 25% lower for 2002 and both were scheduled to be phased out completely by 2005.
 The full deduction and credit are now allowed for qualified property placed in service in 2002 and 2003.
 The phaseout of the deduction and the credit will begin in 2004, and no deduction or credit will be allowed for property placed in service after 2006.
+See chapter 12.